daknob/eldim/README.md

 that have been encrypted by eldim.
 Try to keep this a secret, and do not transmit it insecurely.

+#### prometheusenabled
+The `prometheusenabled` is a boolean value.
+If it has the value `true`, it enabled exporting of Prometheus metrics.
+If it's `false` (default if missing), then Prometheus metrics export is disabled.

+#### prometheusauthuser
+The `prometheusauthuser` is a string that includes the HTTP Basic Auth Username for the Prometheus metrics endpoint (`/metrics`).
+It needs to be a-z, A-Z, 0-9, and 20-128 characters long, for security reasons.

+#### prometheusauthpass
+The `prometheusauthpass` is a string that contains the HTTP Basic Auth Password for the Prometheus metrics endpoint (`/metrics`).
+It needs to be a-z, A-Z, 0-9, and 20-128 characters long, for security reasons.

 #### swiftbackends
 The `swiftbackends` is an array, which contains a list of all backends that eldim will upload data to.
 More than one data storage is supported, but if you